Types of meetings

 Management committee meetings

 Management committees will need to hold regular meetings in order to manage the affairs of the association.
 General meeting procedures apply to committee meetings.
-The management committee is also responsible for convening the AGM within six months after the end of the association's financial year.

 General meetings directed by the Commissioner